Frequently Asked Questions and Answers

 - Page 4

-How much will it cost me to hire insurance claims attorney J.P.
-Gonzalez-Sirgo for my stolen auto insurance claim?
+How much will it cost you to hire insurance claims attorney J.P.
+Gonzalez-Sirgo for your stolen auto insurance claim?

 We understand that many of our clients do not have the resources or means to pay lawyer fees out of pocket.
 This is why we offer a free consultation.
 In the great majority of cases, if we decide to go forward with your case, I will work on a contingency fee basis.
 This means that if there is no recovery on your claim, you do not pay fees for our services or costs advanced by our office.
 Furthermore, under certain circumstances your insurance company will become responsible for paying your attorney's fees and costs.
 Since not all insurance claim cases are alike, please contact our office to discuss your case in more detail.